What is local device assessment?

 With the Learnosity APIs stored locally on mobile devices, students can download assessments to complete offline, retrieve their responses from sessions in progress, then push responses to the cloud later, when they have a reliable Internet connection.

 This technology is offered as a Software Development Kit (SDK) for development teams who create iOS, Android or Chromebook native applications.
+Note that this is an enterprise feature.
+Talk to Learnosity Support about how to enable it.

 What situations is local device assessment designed for?